redhat-developer/vscode-yaml/README.md

 - `http.proxyStrictSSL`: If true the proxy server certificate should be verified against the list of supplied CAs.
 Default is false.

-in to your settings.
+In to your settings.

 ## Adding custom tags

-In order to use the custom tags in your YAML file you need to first specify the custom tags in the setting of your code editor.
+To use the custom tags in your YAML file, you need to first specify the custom tags in the setting of your code editor.
 For example, you can have the following custom tags:

 ```YAML
 "yaml.customTags": [